security-companion/security-awareness-training/security-awareness-training-en.md

 - Keep virus scanner up to date
 - Do not connect unknown USB sticks that you have found eg. in the parking lot to a computer
   - Programs can start independently, unnoticed and without user action
-  - Attackers use these methods specifically to penetrate a network.
+  - Attackers can use these methods specifically to penetrate a network